minerva-ds/autoimmune-predictor/README.md

 3. **Risk Factors Continuous Data**:
-   ![Risk Factors Continuous Data](./images/continuous-data.png) *Description*: Box Plots of how some selected features with p-values < .05 for predicting arthritis are distributed when grouped into each classification (missing, does not have arthritis and does have arthritis).
+   ![Risk Factors Continuous Data](./images/continuous-data.png) *Description*: Box Plots of how some selected features with p-values < .05 for predicting arthritis are distributed when grouped into each classification (missing, does not have arthritis, and does have arthritis).

-   ![Risk Factors Continuous Data](./images/continuous-data-zoomed-in.png) *Description*: Zoomed in Box Plots in above so you can see more detail on the main distributions.
+   ![Risk Factors Continuous Data](./images/continuous-data-zoomed-in.png) *Description*: Zoomed-in Box Plots above show more detail on the main distributions.

 4. **Risk Factors Discrete Data**:
    ![Risk Factors Discrete Data](./images/discrete-data.png)